 Here is my interview with Susan about her bond with Narconi

 Susan: I was browsing on Facebook when I saw an image that I could not forget or ignore of a dog lying on the ground wearing a bright red collar with his eyes closed as if he had given up.
 Something about that image compelled me to look further.
 The picture was of Naconi.

 What do you know about his history?

 Susan: The history we have learned is long and at times troubling.
 Naconi was abused, nearly starved and disabled, all while trying to stay alive on the city streets of Taiwan.
 After I called about him, a benefactor in Taiwan helped him get admitted into a veterinary hospital.
 Then 18 months later, Naconi was well enough to travel.
 He had massive external injuries and that’s when we found out he was also paralyzed.
 We knew once he arrived home, we would have to do things for him, like having to catheter him twice daily and assisting him to move his bowels.
 After almost a year in Colorado, Naconi can now do this on his own.

 Does his name have a special meaning?

-Explain the therapy chair and what you hope it will do for Naconi.
+Explain the special dog wheelchair Naconi uses and what you hope it will do for him.

-If Susan and her family are able to get the KERDOG Therapy Chair they will have two dogs using the device.
-They recently adopted a second disabled dog.
-Sammy is a Dachshund whose spine was injured after a bigger dog rolled on top of him.
+Susan and her family also adopted a second disabled dog.
+Sammy is a Dachshund whose spine was injured after a larger dog rolled on top of him.
 His owners could not afford to take care of his injuries so little Sammy was confined to life in a crate until Susan came to his aid.

 “Instead of enjoying life, Sammy’s world was being locked up.
 I could not allow that so I adopted him,” said Susan.